 I’ve already tried so many different things.
 How do I know sleep therapy will work?

 I understand how frustrating it is to feel that none of your past efforts at solving this problem have been effective.
 In fact, this very feeling of helplessness is likely what maintains your sleep problems.
 I urge you to approach your sleep treatment with a new conviction and a deep sense of self-compassion.

 I have specialized training and extensive experience in sleep treatment, and I am committed to helping you find real solutions.
 Insomnia does not just go away on its own, so I strongly advise you to not give up.
 You deserve full access to all of your mental and physical faculties.
 You deserve to feel present, engaged, and awake during the day so you can tackle those things that only you can do.

 Get The Shut-Eye You Deserve

 Sleep is essential, and it is possible to wake up feeling energized.
-Please click Contact me to schedule a free 30-45-minute phone consultation with me.
+Please click Contact me so we can find out if I can be of assistance to you, or go to the Services page of this website to schedule a 45-minute Initial Consultation Session.
 You can ask any questions you may have about sleep therapy and my practice in Beverly Hills, CA.